Don’t worry we have it covered. Azebra have worked with specialist advisors to put together a simple summary of the changes and what you need to do:

 WHAT WILL I NEED TO SHOW AS PROOF?

 To prove to an employer the types of jobs you’re allowed to do and how long you can work in the UK for.
 You will need one of the following:

 If you’re an EU, EEA, or Swiss citizen, you can continue to use your passport or national identity card to prove you can work in the UK until 30 June 2021.

 More and more recruitment businesses are selecting the payroll provider they work with based on their accreditation with FCSA.

 Accredited Membership is awarded to service providers that have been independently audited by industry experts (who are themselves regulated accountants and solicitors) to confirm that they adhere to the FCSA’s rigorous Codes of Compliance.

-All members go through and extensive due diligence process, must be able to demonstrate high compliance standards within the industry and follow the FCSA code of practice which was developed by Ernst and Young in consultation with HMRC and is update continually to reflect latest legislations.
+All members go through an extensive due diligence process, must be able to demonstrate high compliance standards within the industry, and follow the FCSA code of practice which was developed by Ernst and Young in consultation with HMRC and is updated continually to reflect the latest legislations.

 As a recruiter, you can limit your liability ensuring you are only working with financially stable regulated payroll providers.
 FCSA Accreditation is the only compliance standard recognised and endorsed by all of the major recruitment industry bodies, including the REC, APSCo, and TEAM.